nonVocal/addon-tool/README.md

-DONT ESPECT ANY SUPPORT FROM ME!
+DO NOT ECPECT ANY SUPPORT FROM ME!

 This addon can now show all installed SAP ECTR addon.
 If you wanna use this than